Glory Leppänen

-Glory Leppänen (née Renvall; 28 November 1901 — 26 October 1979) was a Finnish actress, theatre and film director, and writer.
+Glory Leppänen (née Renvall; 28 November 1901 – 26 October 1979) was a Finnish actress, theatre and film director, and writer.

 She was the first Finnish woman film director.

 Personal life

 Glory Renvall was born in Paris to a wealthy Finnish family.
-Her mother was the internationally-renowned operatic soprano Aino Ackté, and her father the lawyer, business executive and Senaattori (ie. Minister) Heikki Renvall.
+Her mother was the internationally renowned operatic soprano Aino Ackté, and her father the lawyer, business executive and Senaattori (i.e. Minister) Heikki Renvall.

 There have been persistent rumours that her biological father was the Finnish painter Albert Edelfelt, with whom her mother may have had an affair in Paris, but Glory Renvall herself has always insisted that her father is Heikki Renvall.

-In 1924, Glory Renvall married the actor Aarne Leppänen, but he died in 1937 at the relatively young age of 43.
+In 1924, Glory Renvall married the actor Aarne Leppänen, but he died in 1937 at a relatively young age of 43.